The #1 SEO Mistake Business Owners Make and How to Fix It

 Nurture Customers Who Are Not Yet Ready to Buy

 Now you know how to guide qualified leads into a conversion, but what about customers who aren’t yet ready to buy?
-That’s an important question considering over 90% of people who come to your site will not yet be ready to buy.
+That’s an important question considering statistics show that over 90% of people who come to your site will not yet be ready to buy.
 That’s where nurturing the relationship comes in handy.
 The best way to do it?
 An active email list.

 A significant portion of your marketing efforts should be budgeted toward retention because it will drive down marketing costs and create efficiencies in your marketing strategy that lead to profitability.